-John Mashni is a trusted advisor to successful entrepreneurs, business owners, and creative individuals.
-An active member of the Business and Tax Practice Group, John serves as the leader of the Information Technology group, where he has a strong focus on business, intellectual property, startups, and nonprofits and tax-exempt organizations.
+John Mashni is a trusted advisor to successful entrepreneurs, business owners, artists and creative individuals.
+An active member of the Business and Tax Practice Group, John serves as the leader of the Information Technology group, where he has a strong focus on business, intellectual property, startups, nonprofits, and tax-exempt organizations.
 In particular, John has extensive experience in both emerging technologies and entertainment.

 Through his practice, John empowers business owners and entrepreneurs to follow their passions by helping them to seize business opportunities and navigate legal challenges.
 Using his background as an entrepreneur, business owner, marketing professional, and manager of a media department, John has a deep understanding of the businesses he represents as well as the knowledge and savvy of a seasoned attorney.